zalando/zalando-howto-open-source/README.md

 No issues?
 Great!
 On to the next section ...

-### Where to Publish: Main Org, Incubator, or GHE?
+### Our Main GitHub Org, The Incubator, and GitHub Enterprise

 Based on quality, usefulness and maintenance considerations, we use this matrix to decide how to classify and place our projects: